dovahkiin0424/nvim-lua-dots/README.md

 For proper syntax highlighting: `:TSInstall <your desired language>` e.g.: `:TSInstall go` You can view all the supported stuff with: `:TSInstallInfo`

-For autocompletion, snippets and the other fancy stuff: `LspInstall <your desired language or linter name>` e.g.: `LspInstall go` or `LspInstall gopls`
+For autocompletion, snippets and the other fancy stuff: `:LspInstall <your desired language or linter name>` e.g.: `:LspInstall go` or `:LspInstall gopls`
 For the list of supported stuff press `tab` after typing `:LspInstall` (works with treesitter too)

 You are ready to go!